Psychtoolbox-3/psychtoolbox-3.github.com/docs/Screen-TextBounds.md

 returned box.
 "textHeight" optionally return height of current text string.
 May return zero if
 this is not supported by the current text renderer.
+"xAdvance" optionally return horizontal advance after drawing the text string.
+May return zero if this is not supported by the current text renderer.
 See help for [Screen](Screen)('DrawText') for info about accepted text string formats and
 all additional parameters...